Skip to main content

 Customize amortization for balloon loans

-When looking at the buy & hold projections or reports for this property, you will see the loan's balloon payment listed in the year when the loan term ends:
+When looking at the buy & hold projections and reports for this property, you will see the loan's balloon payment listed in the year when the loan term ends:

 Viewing balloon payments in the buy & hold projections